alexcoury/ConsenSys-Final-Project/README.md

 ## Project Set Up
 This project is a [truffle project](https://truffleframework.com/docs/truffle/overview).
 Create a directory where you would like to keep this project, and move inside it with your terminal.
 Run the truffle command `truffle compile` and then `truffle compile`.

-The ganache client should be running on `port: 7545` and on host `127.0.0.1`.
+The ganache client test blockchain should be running on `port: 7545` and on host `127.0.0.1`.

+## Tests
+Tests can be ran by using the command `truffle test` within the project directory inside your terminal.

+# Setup